 ●Having another mental health problem, such as severe anxiety, depression, or a personality disorder, increases the risk of abusing alcohol.
 By some estimates, 37 percent of those with a drinking problem also have a mental health condition .
 That's important because treating these problems is often an integral part of overcoming alcohol addiction.

 Experts use many terms to describe different types of drinking problems.
 We will describe the terms alcohol intoxication, alcohol dependence (also known as alcoholism), alcohol abuse, problem drinking, and binge drinking.

 Alcohol intoxication — Alcohol intoxication occurs when drinking excess alcohol leads to inappropriate behavior and impaired judgment.
 Being intoxicated can cause slurred speech, loss of coordination, unsteady walking or running, difficulty paying attention or remembering, confusion, or coma.

 Alcohol dependence — Alcohol dependence, also known as alcohol addiction or alcoholism, is the most severe type of drinking problem.
 People with alcohol dependence lose control over their drinking, become preoccupied with alcohol, and are often in denial about their problem.

 People with alcohol dependence have a destructive pattern of alcohol use that is associated with three or more of the following :

 Alcohol addiction can also cause physical symptoms besides tolerance and withdrawal.
-For instance, alcoholics sometimes have sleep disturbances, trembling, and blackouts or memory lapses following drinking episodes.
+For instance, alcoholics can have sleep disturbances, trembling, blackouts or memory loss, and seizures following drinking episodes.